terr76/Simple-Search-Application/README.md

 ```
 The folder name `html` must be same as `<your-html-dir>`

-3. Execute the .sql statements in the `_install/` folder.
+3 Access DB(ID:root, PW:root) and execute the .sql statements in the `_install/` folder.

 4. Excute composer install to use external libraries and namespace via autoload(PSR-4).